 Enhancement of wetlands involves manipulating the physical, chemical or biological characteristics of an existing wetland to improve a particular function or functions.
 See 33 C.F.R. § 332.2.
 For instance, enhancement projects might involve diverting a small stream into a wetland to change the water depth or planting different vegetation in the wetland in order to provide habitat for different varieties of fish, birds, or other wildlife.
 See USDA Engineering Field Handbook 13-2.
 By improving some functions of wetlands, though, enhancement projects might impair other functions.
 See 33 C.F.R. § 332.2.
 For example, by improving the habitat for some varieties of fish and wildlife, a project may degrade the habitat for others.
-Enhancement projects do not generally increase the acreage of existing wetlands.
-Id.
-While restoration and enhancement projects can both take place in degraded wetlands, restoration projects focus on returning the site to a prior condition, while enhancement focuses on changing the functions of the site, without regard to the prior condition of the site.
+Enhancement projects do not generally increase the acreage of existing wetlands, restoration projects focus on returning the site to a prior condition, while enhancement focuses on changing the functions of the site, without regard to the prior condition of the site.
 Wetlands enhancement projects generally require more management and are more expensive than wetlands restoration projects.
 See USDA Engineering Field Handbook 13-2.